-Then we'll send you an encrypted file with the shared secrets for our NRPS for you to configure in your RADIUS servers.
+Then we'll send you the details (shared secrets and addresses) for our NRPS for you to configure in your RADIUS servers.
 We'll include a test account so that you can confirm that outgoing authentication requests work and we have a web page through which you can test incoming authentication requests.
 We'll sign you up to a technical mailing list and give you access to our Wiki of relevant information.